kieker-monitoring-docker/netflix-RSS-compose/README.md

 1. [http://localhost:8080/eureka](http://localhost:8080/eureka)
 2. [http://localhost:9090/jsp/rss.jsp](http://localhost:9090/jsp/rss.jsp)

-When the system has started properly (usually after 2-3 min) you can add RSS links to the input field on the second URL ([http://localhost:9090/jsp/rss.jsp](http://localhost:9090/jsp/rss.jsp)). and see them in the listing below.
+When the system has started properly (usually after 2-3 min) you can add RSS links to the input field on the second site ([http://localhost:9090/jsp/rss.jsp](http://localhost:9090/jsp/rss.jsp)) and see them in the listing below.

 ## How to use the example for monitoring
-Will be added soon
+After having added/removed some feeds, the log files for the three containers can be found in `/tmp/netflix-rss/{edge|eureka|middletier}/logs`.
+These logs can be used for a trace analysis by Kieker.

+To be able to do a trace analysis you have to download and extract the Kieker release ([http://kieker-monitoring.net](http://kieker-monitoring.net)).

+### Trace analysis with Kieker
+This is an example of what you could do with the data.
+For further details on what else you can do with the monitored data, please refer to the Kieker documentation ([http://kieker-monitoring.net/documentation/](http://kieker-monitoring.net/documentation/)).

+Steps:

+1. Change into the `bin` folder in the extracted Kieker release folder.
+2. Create a folder where the output file should be stored (in this case we assume this to be `/tmp/netflix-rss/trace-analysis`)
+3. Execute `./trace-analysis.sh -i $(find "/tmp/netflix-rss" -type d -name kieker-*) -o "/tmp/netflix-rss/trace-analysis" --plot-Deployment-Operation-Dependency-Graph --ignore-invalid-traces` to do the trace analysis.
+4. To convert the analysis data to PDF format, issue the command: `./dotPic-fileConverter.sh /tmp/netflix-rss/trace-analysis pdf`
+5. Now there should be a PDF file representing the plotted monitored traces in the `/tmp/netflix-rss/trace-analysis pdf` folder.